 During the year ended December 31, 2013, the Company closed a \$4,750,000 investment by Agnico-Eagle Mines Limited ("Agnico-Eagle") through a non-brokered private placement.
 A total of 6,250,000 units were issued.
-As a result of the transaction Agnico-Eagle owns 9.96% of the Company's issued and outstanding shares on a non-diluted basis.
 Each unit was priced at \$0.76 per Unit and consisted of one common share and one half of one common share purchase warrant.
 Each whole warrant entitles the holder to purchase one common share at a purchase price of \$1.08 per share expiring April 26, 2015.
 Subject to certain conditions, Agnico-Eagle will have the right to participate in any future equity offerings by the Company in order to maintain its pro rata investment in the Company.
 The Company paid share issuance costs of \$52,132.

-The following assumptions were used for the Black-Scholes valuation of warrants issued during 2013:
+The following assumptions were used for the Black-Scholes valuation of warrants issued during 2014 and 2013: